dustinpfister/blog_posts/_posts/phaser-point-rotate-sprite-around-another.md

 ```

 ### 3.4 - Example 1 - just rotate around another sprite

+So for the first example I just wanted to have one sprite rotate around another.
+I just call my helper methods in the create method of the state.
+Once I have everything set up, I then just grab some references to the sprites using the World.getByName method, and use Phaser.Point.rotate to rotate the 'thing' sprite, around the 'center' sprite.

 ```js
 // sprites1 state in which the thing sprite, just rotates around center